stephenbuck/skillbase/README.md

 Identity (Keycloak)

 Lots of options here, but the bottom line is that I've chosen KeyCloak due to its ease of hosting and integration.
 It will also handle JWT tokens and OAuth.
 No more dinky user, group, role JDBC toys for me!
+It will also provide authentication for other components, like the API gateway.

 Configuration (etcd)

 As a distributed application, skillbase needs a reliable way to change and propagate configuration information.
-In the microservices, I'll use the Microprofile Config API etcd, the gold standard, as the provider.
+In the microservices, I'll use the Microprofile Config API for etcd, the gold standard, as the provider.
+Other components, such as Kafka, ApiSix, will use it as well.

 Log Aggregation (fluentd)